Approximate Distance Sensitivity Oracles in Subquadratic Space: Introduction

-We compare \Cref{thm:oracle_short_paths} with previous work on $f$-DSOs for short paths. \citet{WY13} presented a construction with $\Otilde(L^f mn)$ preprocessing time, $\Otilde(L^f n^2)$ space, and $\Otilde(L^f)$ query time.
+We compare \Cref{thm:oracle_short_paths} with previous work on $f$-DSOs for short paths.
+Weimann and Yuster~\cite{WY13} presented a construction with $\Otilde(L^f mn)$ preprocessing time, $\Otilde(L^f n^2)$ space, and $\Otilde(L^f)$ query time.
 It laid the foundation for many subsequent works, see~\cite{AlonChechikCohen19CombinatorialRP,BCFS21DiameterOracle_MFCS,Bilo22Extremal, KarthikParter21DeterministicRPC,Ren22Improved}.
-When using the fault-tolerant trees described in Appendix~A of \cite{ChCoFiKa17}, one can reduce the query time of the oracle to $O(f^2)$.
+When using the fault-tolerant trees of Chechik et al.~\cite{ChCoFiKa17}, one can reduce the query time of the oracle to $O(f^2)$.
 However, storing all of these fault-tolerant trees still requires $\Omega(L^f n^2)$ space.
-For small enough $L$, sub-quadratic space suffices for our data structure, while still providing a better query time than~\cite{WY13}.
+For small enough $L$, sub-quadratic space suffices for our data structure, while still providing a better query time than the oracle by Weimann and Yuster~\cite{WY13}.

-In order to prove~\Cref{thm:oracle_short_paths}, we extend the sampling technique by \citet{WY13}.
-It consists of first constructing $\Otilde(L^f)$ copies of $G$ and then, in each one, remove edges with probability $\sfrac{1}{L}$.
+We extend their sampling technique~\cite{WY13} in order to prove~\Cref{thm:oracle_short_paths}.
+The technique consists of first constructing $\Otilde(L^f)$ copies of $G$ and then, in each one, remove edges with probability $\sfrac{1}{L}$.
 One can show that w.h.p.\ each short replacement path survives in one of the copies, where a \emph{replacement path} is the respective shortest path after at most $f$ edge failures.
 Instead of having all those graphs be independent of each other, we develop hierarchical tree sampling.
 This allows us to quickly find the copies that are relevant for a given query, reducing the query time to $\Otilde(L^{o(1)})$.
 We further sparsify the resulting graphs for a better space complexity.

 From~\Cref{thm:oracle_short_paths}, we immediately get an $f$-DSO for graphs with bounded diameter.
 Afek, Bremler-Barr, Kaplan, Cohen, and Merritt~\cite{Afek02RestorationbyPathConcatenation_journal} proved that for undirected, unweighted graphs $G$ any shortest path in $G-F$ is a concatenation of up to $|F|+1$ shortest paths in $G$.
 If $G$ has diameter at most $D$ and $|F| \le f$, the diameter of $G-F$ is thus bounded by $(f{+}1)D$.
-This gives the following corollary.